sunnyday90210/React-Parcel-Boiler-Plate/README.md

 # React-Parcel-Boiler-Plate

-React Parcel Boiler Plate to build react apps feel free to use on your next project Just fork or download the repo run npm i to install the dev dependency run npm run dev to start the dev server
+## React Parcel Boiler Plate to easly build your next react app

+1. Just fork or download the repo
+2. run npm i to install the dev dependency
+3. run npm run dev to start the dev server